monokee/Sekoia/README.md

     // granular, reactive render functions which run whenever the connected state changes.
-    $title: { // the the anchor element defined in the markup above. title(element, value) { // "title" is the name of the data property that the $title anchor element reacts to. element.setText(value); // "element" is a wrapper around a real dom node that comes helper methods which simplify DOM ops.
+    $title: { // the the anchor element defined in the markup above. title(element, value) { // "title" is the name of the data property that the $title anchor element reacts to. element.setText(value); // "element" is a wrapper around a real dom node with helper methods to simplify DOM ops.
       }
     },
     $content: {